sapcc/terraform-provider-ccloud/website/docs/r/kubernetes_v1.html.markdown

 * `advertise_port` - (Optional) The port on which to advertise the API server to members of the cluster.
 Defaults to `6443`.

+* `audit` - (Optional) Enables API server audit logging if set to one of `swift`, `stdout`, `http` or `elasticsearch`.
+Defaults to an empty string, which disables audit logging.
+Changing this forces a new resource to be created.

 * `cluster_cidr` - (Optional) CIDR Range for Pods in cluster.
 When `cluster_cidr`
   is set to an empty string (allowed only, when `no_cloud` is set to true), the pod CIDR allocation will be disabled.
 Defaults to `100.100.0.0/16`.
 Changing